fetchai/agents-aea/docs/upgrading.md

   aea-ledger-fetchai:
     version: <0.2.0,>=0.1.0
 ```
-The version specifier sets are important, as these plug-ins, at version `0.1.0`,
-depend on a specific range of the `aea` package.
+The version specifier sets are important, as these plug-ins, at version `0.1.0`,  depend on a specific range of the `aea` package.

-Then, running `aea install` inside the AEA project should install them in
-the current Python environment.
+Then, running `aea install` inside the AEA project should install them in the current Python environment.

+For more, read the <a href="../ledger-integration">guide on ledger plugins</a>.

 ## `v0.10.0` to `v0.10.1`